Grand Duchy of Finland: Alexander's death and the assimilation of Finland: 1820s–1850s

 Emperor Nicholas I and Empress Alexandra Feodorovna visited Helsinki in 1833.
 Carl Ludvig Engel designed the Stone of the Empress in their honour.
 The monument was unveiled in 1835.

 In 1823, Count Arseny Zakrevsky was made Governor-General of Finland and quickly became unpopular among both Finns and Swedes alike.
 Zakrevsky abolished the Committee for Finnish Affairs and managed to obtain the right to submit Finnish affairs to the Russian emperor, bypassing the Finnish Secretary of State.
 Two years later, Alexander I died.
 Zakrevsky seized the opportunity to require Finland to swear an oath of fealty which would refer to the emperor as the absolute ruler of Finland – expecting that emperor would be Constantine, Alexander's next-eldest brother.
 However, Nicholas, younger brother of Constantine and Alexander, became emperor despite the Decembrist revolt against him in December 1825.
 Nicholas assured Finland's secretary of state, Robert Henrik Rehbinder, that he (Nicholas) would continue to uphold Alexander's liberal policies regarding Finland.

-The reign of Nicholas I was conservative in nature.
-His era was characterised by strict political control and censorship, especially after the Decembrist uprising.
-Nicholas I did not convene the Diet, but ruled by decrees, and the imperial surveillance apparatus strengthened both in Russia and Finland.
-Finland's development was slow but stable: new towns were founded (including Jyväskylä, Mikkeli, Heinola, Joensuu) and significant infrastructure projects such as the Saimaa Canal were built.
-Military readiness was reinforced, the requirements for Finnish officials to know Russian were eased, and the development of Finnish national culture was also supported to some extent.
-Nicholas I visited Finland frequently, and during his reign Finland was one of the most peaceful regions of the empire.
-The emperor's policy focused on preventing revolutionary ideas from spreading to Finland and restricting the activities of universities.
-However, Finland's status as an autonomous Grand Duchy remained, and the empire treated Finland with meticulousness but relatively benevolently.

-1809–1855, Finland's economy and trade developed significantly, although ultimately more slowly than in Europe's more industrialised countries.
-Finland's great advantage was its status as an autonomous Grand Duchy within the Russian Empire, which created a stable political and administrative foundation for the economy.